itsmedexter/unit09_Developer-Profile-Generator/README.md

 ## Acknowledgments

-* Thanks Kerwin for reminder on mediaquery.
+* Thanks to all for the help.